mazlend/CPSC455-StreamBuddy/README.md

 ## Project Desciption

-***Project Summary***
+***Project Summary***<br />
 Say goodbye to the endless scrolling of Netflix menus!
-With StreamBuddy, you can check if a movie that you want to watch is available on Netflix.
+With StreamBuddy, you can check if a movie that you want to watch is available on Netflix. <br/>
-_Unsure about what movie you want to watch?_
+_Unsure about what movie you want to watch?_<br/>
-Use our advanced search features to see recommendations for movies (available on Netflix) that fit your criteria.
+Use our advanced search features to see recommendations for movies (available on Netflix) that fit your criteria.<br/>
+_What will you get if you login?_
+Add movies to your watch and scene lists, rate and review movies!<br />

 ***Who is it for?***
 Anyone who likes to watch movies / TV shows using online streaming platforms.